 4. CMI Gold & Silver

 CMI Gold & Silver offers junk silver bags to investors worried about professional businesses.
 Just take a look at the spotless design of CMI’s website.
 Now there’s a professional website.
-Anyways, a professional website does not necessarily increase the returns of an investor, and in this case CMI does offer junk silver at the same premium of silver bullion.
+A professional website does not necessarily increase the returns of an investor, and in this case CMI does offer junk silver at the same premium of silver bullion.

 One of the downfalls of CMI is the lack of an on-line store.
 CMI wants buyers to call CMI as to “help you make the right decision for your precious metal investment.”
 However, professional CMI’s website, requiring investors to call CMI is rather inconvenient.
 For the Internet users, CMI is not for you; however, for some CMI is the place.